Kansas City homeowner pleads not guilty to assault in shooting of Black teen | Law-Order

 Kansas City homeowner pleads not guilty to assault in shooting of Black teen

 He entered not guilty pleas to both counts during a brief arraignment in a Clay County courtroom, online court records showed.
-With his attorney at his side, the defendant walked up to the bench with the help of a cane and briefly spoke with judge, video footage of the session showed.
+The defendant, slightly hunched and walking with a cane, stepped up to the bench and stood with his attorney at his side as he spoke briefly with the judge during a proceeding that lasted just over three minutes, video-only footage of the session showed.

-Lester surrendered to police on Tuesday, but was subsequently released on $200,000 bond.
-The ill-fated encounter occurred when Yarl had walked up to Lester's house around 10 p.m. to pick up his younger siblings, who were at a nearby house with a similar address, according to authorities.
+Lester, who surrendered to police on Tuesday but was subsequently released on $200,000 bond, left the courthouse after Wednesday's arraignment.
+His encounter with Yarl occurred when the teenager walked up to Lester's house late at night by accident, mistaking it for another home nearby with a similar address where Yarl intended to pick up his younger siblings, according to authorities.

 Lester fired two shots through a glass door with a .32-caliber revolver, prosecutors said.
 Yarl, who was struck in the head and an arm, did not cross the threshold, and it was not believed that any words were exchanged before the gunfire, according to Clay County prosecutor Zachary Thompson.
 However, local media, citing court documents, reported that Yarl told police who interviewed him at the hospital that Lester told him: "Don't come around here."

 Thompson has said the case has "a racial component," without elaborating.
 Prosecutors have not filed hate-crime charges, which carry lesser penalties in Missouri than the two counts Lester faces.
-The teen has been recovering at home, according to his family.
+The high school student has been recovering at home, according to his family.

-Lester was initially taken into custody, placed on a 24-hour investigative hold, then released pending an interview with Yarl and the collection of forensic evidence.
-His swift release fueled days of protests.
+Lester was initially detained shortly after the shooting and placed on a 24-hour investigative "hold," then freed on his own recognizance.
+His swift release fueled days of protest before he was charged days later and he turned himself back in to police on Tuesday.
+In another case of a person being shot after going to the wrong address, a homeowner in upstate New York fatally wounded a 20-year-old woman on Saturday when she turned onto the wrong driveway while looking for a friend's home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)